Bucanero06/ACP_Sample_Project/README.md

 ACP consumers can receive reimbursement up to $30.
 Consumers living on Tribal lands are eligible for reimbursement for up to $75.

-## Plan of action acquiring access and API documentation
+## Acquiring access and API documentation (not an official guide)
-To get access and API documentation to create your consumer and business-facing applications, these are the steps:
+To get access and API documentation to create your consumer and business-facing applications, these are the general steps (each may contain more steps):

 1. Visit the National Verifier staging site.